 The amount a proofreader can make will vary depending on the job.
-But according to Payscale the average hourly rate for a proofreader is between $17-$25+ per hour.
-Each proofreading job that you take on will be different and each job will more than likely pay you a different rate.
+But according to Payscale, the average hourly rate for a proofreader is between $17 and $25+ per hour.
+Each proofreading job that you take on will be different, and each job will more than likely pay you a different rate.

 What Skills Should Proofreaders Have?

 Some skills that proofreaders have are listed below:

 - Very high-level skills in English, which include spelling, punctuation, and grammar knowledge.